 Under the FGLS, the SBCI has issued credit guarantees to participating institutions in respect of loans to qualifying businesses.
-The SBCI's guarantees cover 80% of credit losses on a loan-by-loan basis, subject to a maximum portfolio of €300m.
+The SBCI's guarantees cover 80% of credit losses on a loan-by-loan basis, subject to a maximum portfolio of €800m.
 The SBCI entered into a counter-guarantee agreement with EIF to off-set 80% of its guarantee exposure.

-As a result at financial year end, the Company has a contingent liability of €69.8m (2018: €Nil) related to potential credit losses covered under the scheme.
-This contingent liability of €69.8m is offset by a counter-guarantee agreement from EIF to the value of €55.9m, and by cash of €11m held as a loss reserve of which €10.5 was received by 31 December 2019.
+At financial year end, the Company has a contingent liability of \pounds 288.5m (2019: \pounds 69.8m) related to potential credit losses covered under the Scheme.
+This contingent liability is offset by a counter-guarantee agreement from EIF to the value of \pounds 230.8m and by a loss reserve of \pounds 29.3m (as committed by the Ministers), of which \pounds 21.9m cash was received by 31 December 2020.
+As a result, the SBCI's net exposure to credit losses under the FGLS is \pounds 28.4m (2019: \pounds 2.9m).